 The second force is the force of the white seed.
 This is to try everyday to build up more and more positive force – the so-called “white karmic potential” – and to purify and get rid of negative potential.
 This will act as the seed for changing our circumstances.
 It is said that a brave person can’t kill enemies with just bravery.
 A brave person needs weapons, a shield, helpers, and so on – Buddha belonged to the warrior caste, so Buddhism always is using these images of warriors, it’s not surprising – and so we need this positive force and we need to diminish our negative potential.
 It can’t just be on the basis of the resolve, “I want to be able to overcome it and I want to be able to benefit everyone.”

-The third force is the force of acquaintance.
+The third force is the force of habituation.
 We need to acquaint ourselves more and more and more with this everyday.
-Whatever we do, we use that to help us to build up the habit, this acquaintance, of concern for others, not just concern for ourselves.
+Whatever we do, we use that to habituate ourselves to having concern for others, not just concern for ourselves.
 So, when we eat, we think, “I’m eating in order to make myself strong and healthy, so that I can help others.”
 When we put on warm clothing, we think, “By doing this may my body be more fit and not sick, so I can help others.”
 As we said before, when you walk into the room, “May I bring all beings into liberation,” and when we help somebody, and not just the trivial help that we might be giving them, but, “May I help them reach enlightenment,” and all of that.
-The force of acquaintance.
-We can acquaint ourselves every minute.
+The force of habituation.
+We can habituate ourselves to this every minute.
 This way we’re able to transform even very neutral actions into things that can help us on the path.

 The fourth force is the force of eliminating all at once.
 Sometimes it’s translated as “disgust,” but literally it means “to get rid of something at once.”
 We’re so disgusted during the day when our self-cherishing and our selfishness arises, that “I can’t wait to get rid of it,” and, “I just want to get rid of it all at once.”
 It’s like if there’s a mosquito or a fly buzzing around our face, so “I can’t wait, I just want...” just totally disgusted with it, “I want to get rid of it immediately so that it stops,” We have no patience with it, no tolerance of it.
 We won’t rest until we catch it and get rid of it.
 That’s the attitude we’re talking about.
 The more we reject our selfishness, the weaker it becomes.
 If we think of all the disadvantages of selfishness when it arises, we’ll reject it.
 It’s quite effective if you can think of that when you’re acting selfishly, self-cherishing, that it’s like a mosquito or a fly buzzing around your face.